 Smart City Plan Project

-The Council is developing a Smart City Plan which will be used to inform, plan, design and accelerate the deployment of smart city technology for the benefit of the community.
+The Council has developed a Smart City Plan which will be used to inform, plan, design and accelerate the deployment of smart city technology for the benefit of the community.

 Following Council endorsement in December 2020, the Smart City Plan was published in January 2021.